Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/02-editing.md

 The `.gitignore` file is used by git to prevent the saving of unneccessary files that Jekyll produces automatically.
 Finally, the `feed.xml` file allows someone subscribe to your site using an RSS reader.

+        <iframe width="560" height="315" src="https://www.youtube.com/embed/3s2jMJo9_yM" frameborder="0" allowfullscreen></iframe>

+        **Key take-aways:**

+        * The `index.html` file defines the layout of your home page.
+The file in the `_index` folder defines the content.
+        * The `_layouts` and `_includes` folders define the layout of the rest of the pages.
+        * The `_pages` folder holds the content of your pages, and `_posts` is for blog posts.
+To create a new page or post, you just create a markdown file here.
+        * The `config.yml` file tells Jekyll about your site.
+It's like front matter, but for the whole site instead of a single page.

 ## Tying It All Together